swimmingly/swimmingly.github.io/_pages/dark-retreat.md

 ### distinctions

-We are beginning to see how not all dark retreats are alike.
+Not all dark retreats are alike.
 For eons all over the world, people of every lifeway and tradition, spiritual and cultural, have retreated in darkness.
-But the differences in approach outlined above greatly influence results.
-I will explain these differences and their importance in using darkness on your own.
+But the differences in approach greatly influence results.

 #### attitude

 One's attitude has a huge effect on the outcome of a retreat.
-Only the unconscious can perform miraculous feats of healing.
-If one's attitude supports it, then it can perform.
-If not, then not, and one's retreat will be merely amazing.
+If one's attitude supports the unconscious, it can perform miracles of healing.
+If not, a retreat will just be amazing.
+It's not enough.

-Obviously, amazing doesn't suffice.
-We have had plenty of amazement.
 We need miracles.
-And the miracles we need only the unconscious can perform.

 Civilization has taught us well: in various ways, we have all come to believe that somehow, someday, we would finally _do_ something about our quandary.
-Our culture worships the mind---even while confounding it at every turn with dogma and restrictions.
+Our culture worships the mind---even while confounding it at every turn with unreason and punishment.

 We assume doing something means willing ourselves to mental effort.
 We feel pumped up by the prospect of doing something consciously and directly.
 We eagerly sign up for workshops, submit to treatments, undertake disciplines, and experiment with exotic psychoactive substances.
 Meanwhile, the all-knowing unconscious rots in an unemployment line.